onera/Cassiopee/Cassiopee/Post/doc/source/Post.rst

     indices of the original exterior faces are returned.
     For structured grids, indices are the global index containing i faces, then j faces, then k faces, starting from 0.
     For NGON grids, indices are the NGON face indices, starting from 1.

+    Exists also as in place version (_exteriorFaces) that modifies a and return None.

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]